Concordium/concordium-node/docs/transaction-logging.md

 ### Caveats

-- Notifications are not queued if there are not listeners on a given channel.
-If the client disconnects and reconnects any insertions that happened during the time the client was offline are lost.
+- Notifications are not queued if there are no listeners on a given channel.
+If the client disconnects and reconnects any insertions that happened during the time the client was offline will not be sent on the channel.
+Listeners must put additional recovery logic on top to make sure they do not miss events in such cases.

 - Postgres has a limited buffer for notifications (by default 8GB).
 If the client that is listening is too slow in processing them then eventually this buffer will get full, and notifications will start being dropped.